ibm-build-lab/wxd-file-ingestion-utilities/README_webcrawl.md

 # Conclusion

-By following these steps, we have created a demo environment that uses watson<x>x</x> Discovery as a knowledge base and connected it to watson<x>x</x> Assistant for a conversational search use case.
+By following these steps, we have created a demo environment that uses **watsonx Discovery** as a knowledge base and connected it to **watsonx Assistant** for a conversational search use case.
 You can read more about the conversational search capabilities [here](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-conversational-search).
 To read more about semantic search, go [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/semantic-search-elser.html).